raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 Wouldn't it be great if we could have a server that would take care of allocating IP addresses on our network and remembering who owns what address?

 This is exactly what DHCP is for.
-It stands for Dynamic Host Configuration Protocol. *Dynamic* meaning to constantly change, *Host* is just another word for a computer, *Configuration* meaning to configure your network settings and *Protocol* meaning a set of rules that define how to get things done.
+It stands for Dynamic Host Configuration Protocol. *Dynamic* meaning to constantly change, *Host* is just another word for a computer, *Configuration* meaning to configure your network settings and *Protocol* meaning a set of rules that define how to do things.
 D-H-C-P.

 ## Starter activity

+A computing unplugged activity is quite good to get across the logical process followed by the DHCP service.

+You wil need:
+- A set of cards with a selection of numbers on them
+- A piece of paper
+- A pen or pencil

+Begin by nominating one student to be the DHCP server.
+They own the set of cards, paper and pen/pencil.
+The remaining students are now going to be the dynamic hosts (constantly changing computers) on the network.

+The DHCP server has a set of rules that must be followed, this is the protocol part of the name.
+One of the hosts now wants to join the network.
+This is how the conversation should go:

+- HOST: "Hello is there a DHCP server out there?"
+- DHCP: "Yes I am here"
+- HOST: "I am *Dave*, please can I have an IP address?"
+- DHCP: "*Dave* here is your address.
+You may keep it for 12 hours."

+The DHCP server hands over an address card to *Dave* and writes his name on the paper along with the address that was given, the time it was given out and the lease time.
+In this case 12 hours.

+Stop for a moment and consider if there was any part of this conversation that was unexpected?
+When a computer joins a network it has no way of knowing if a DHCP server is available - so it sends out a broadcast signal to the whole network asking if one is there.
+If one *is* available it will reply to the host.
+The host then asks to be given an address.
+The part you might not have expected is that the address is given with a lease time, in this case 12 hours.
+Consider why this might be and continue below.